Tequila Volcano: Geological history

 Compared to other types of volcanoes, the Tequila Volcano lived much longer and was more active since it is a stratovolcano.
 There is no particular date of when exactly the volcano itself was active, but we can tell whether it was active or not according to its volcanic field and structure.
-The Tequila Volcano’s volcanic field is 1600 km^3, showing that it was active at one point in time, it is, however; no longer active.
+The Tequila Volcano’s volcanic field is 1600 km^3, showing that it was active at one point in time; it is, however, no longer active.
 Although the volcano is now dormant, if it were to erupt, the explosion would be extremely violent.
 Just like Mount Fuji and St. Helens, stratovolcanoes tend to be very big because they have a conduit system inside them that channels magma from deep within the Earth to the surface.
-These type of volcanoes also have clusters of vents, with lava breaking through walls, or issuing from fissures on the sides of the mountain which allows them to grow big & very tall.
+These types of volcanoes also have clusters of vents, with lava breaking through walls, or issuing from fissures on the sides of the mountain, which allows them to grow big & very tall.
 Stratovolcanoes make up some of the world’s most memorable mountains as well as most violent eruptions, for example, on May 18, 1980, Mount St. Helens erupted.
 The eruption covered approximately 230 square miles of a forest that was destroyed and the ash that was in the atmosphere drifted over 11 states with a total number of 57 casualties, however; when the Tequila Volcano erupted, there were no casualties.